 Question 6.2.
-Why do we assume a multiplicative structure in [S1]?
+Why do we assume a multiplicative structure in the SARMA model, [S1]?
 What theoretical and practical advantages (or disadvantages) arise from requiring that an ARMA model for seasonal behavior has polynomials that can be factored as a product of a monthly polynomial and an annual polynomial?
-The multiplicative form ands simplicity & makes it easier to find roots.
-This is not necessarily related to being a good model for data.